WooCommerce is the popular plugin for WordPress, that lets you set up and operate your web shop quickly and easily.

-If your webshop is on Shopify, you sure wondered already, if there was an easy possibility to pull orders and customer data from your Shopify store into your ERP.
-Or how to keep prices and inventory up-to-date.
+If your webstore is on Shopify, you sure wondered already, if there is an easy possibility to pull orders and customer data from your Shopify store into your ERP.
+Or how to keep prices and inventory up-to-date and in-sync without double or triple entry.
 And of course order status and tracking information.

 No need to go further.

-Integrate your webshop with Microsoft Dynamics and avoid double entry and erroneous data exchange.
+Integrate your webstore with Microsoft Dynamics and avoid double entry and erroneous data exchange.